lucas-reynolds/Predict-Ratings-for-Drug-Reviews/README.md

 # Predicting Drug Review Ratings from Review Text

-## Project ObjectiveOverview
+## Project Overview
-Create a model that predicts whether a drug review has a good rating based only on the review text
+Created a model that predicts whether a drug review will have a good rating solely from the review text.

+## Problem Statement